Facing crush of crises, Biden will take helm as president

 The very ceremony in which presidential power is transferred, a hallowed American democratic tradition, will serve as a jarring reminder of the challenges Biden faces: The inauguration unfolds at a U.S. Capitol battered by an insurrectionist siege just two weeks ago, encircled by security forces evocative of those in a war zone, and devoid of crowds because of the threat of the coronavirus pandemic.

-Stay home, Americans were exhorted, to prevent further spread of a surging virus that has claimed 400,000 American lives.
-Biden will look out over a capital city dotted with empty storefronts that attest to the pandemic’s deep economic toll and where summer protests laid bare the nation’s renewed reckoning on racial justice.
+Stay home, Americans were exhorted, to prevent further spread of a surging virus that has claimed more than 400,000 lives in the United States.
+Biden will look out over a capital city dotted with empty storefronts that attest to the pandemic’s deep economic toll and where summer protests laid bare the nation’s renewed reckoning on racial injustice.

 He will not be applauded — or likely even acknowledged — by his predecessor.

-Flouting tradition, Donald Trump planned to depart Washington on Wednesday morning ahead of the inauguration rather than accompany his successor to the Capitol.
+Flouting tradition, Donald Trump departed the White House on Wednesday morning ahead of the inauguration rather than accompany his successor to the Capitol.
 Trump, awaiting his second impeachment trial, stoked grievance among his supporters with the lie that Biden’s win was illegitimate.

 “Biden will face a series of urgent, burning crises like we have not seen before, and they all have to be solved at once.
 It is very hard to find a parallel in history,” said presidential historian Michael Beschloss.
 “I think we have been through a near-death experience as a democracy.
 Americans who will watch the new president be sworn in are now acutely aware of how fragile our democracy is and how much it needs to be protected.”